dvarrui/teuton-tests/README.md

 ## Organisation

-All challenges are organized by categories, in diferents directories.
+All challenges are organized into categories (Using diferents directories).

 ---

 ## How to use it

 * First install [**TEUTON** software](https://github.com/dvarrui/teuton).
-You can find it at [`github/dvarrui/teuton`](https://github.com/dvarrui/teuton) repository.
+You can find it at [`github/teuton-software/teuton`](https://github.com/teuton-software/teuton) repository.
-* Second choose a challenges and play it: `teuton play PATH/TO/CHALLENGE/DIR`.
+* Second choose a challenges and play with it: `teuton play PATH/TO/CHALLENGE/DIR`.

 Thanks!